 Bioinformatic data indicate a lack of homology with known toxins or allergens, and the enzyme is unlikely to pose an allergenicity concern.
-The applicant has indicated that enzyme products used for bakery production may contain wheat as a carrier.
-The enzyme product may also contain traces of soy and gluten-containing cereals since such products can be used in fermentation media to produce the enzyme.
+The applicant has indicated that enzyme products used in the production of baked goods may contain wheat as a carrier.
+The enzyme product may also contain traces of soy and gluten-containing cereals, since such products can be used in the fermentation media during production of the enzyme.